Zyphra/Zyda_processing/README.md

 ### 4. Building LSH index
 Script for building LSH index is at `zyda_reproduction/4_lsh_indexing/run_lsh_dupes_0.4_all.sh`.

 For Zyda we used 40% Jaccard similarity threshold when building our LSH index.
-Optimal split of minhash signatures can be computed using `zyda/lsh_minhash/compute_optimal_params.py`, which gave 32 bands with a range of 4 for the singature size of 128.
+Optimal split of minhash signatures can be computed using `zyda/lsh_minhash/compute_optimal_params.py`, which for our threshold and signature size gave us 32 bands with a range of 4.

 This is the most time-consuming and memory-intensive stage.
 We split it in a parallel job distrubuted among 8 nodes of our HPC cluster, each with 92 physical cores and 2TB of RAM.
-It took approximately 1 day with a peak RAM consumption of 1.5TB.
+It took approximately 2 days with a peak RAM consumption of 1.5TB.

-We stripped away our distributed configuration in the script `run_lsh_dupes_0.4_all.sh`.
+We stripped away our distributed configuration in the script `run_lsh_dupes_0.4_all.sh`, basically assuming it will be run on one node.
 To limit RAM consumption we allow only 2 minhash bands to be processed in parallel by specifying `--bands-parallel 2` flag.
+On one compute node, bands are be split into 16 groups of size 2, and such groups are processed sequentially.

 The resultant LSH index is saved in `$DATA_BASE/lsh_0.4/lsh_index-<band index>.pickle` files.
 We also save all the identified duplicate pairs in `$DATA_BASE/lsh_0.4/dupes/all_pairs-<band index>.txt` files.